isw-kudos/workspace-integration-demo/README.md

 It covers the following major integration points:

 1. Authenticate as an app and use API
     - Get app details
     - Get connected spaces
     - Send a message as an app
     - Send message options - color, title, markdown, actor
 2. User Authentication
     - OAuth dance to get access_token
     - Act on behalf of user
 3. Listen to events via webhook
     - Webhook verification
     - Message Annotation events
     - Post a Welcome message
 4. Slash Commands
-5. Send feedback to slash commands using targeted dialogs
+5. Respond to Slash commands using targeted messages
 6. 2 targeted message types
     - "Annotation" or Single view
     - "Attachments" or Cards view
     - Buttons with payload to make dialogs interactive
 7. Other annotations
 8. Add message focus manually on a message via API